mazon1/Web-Scraping/index.md

 ![Image of fast.ai logo](images/logo.png)

-## Scraping Images from Marketing Campaign Images from Bing
+## Scraping Marketing Campaign Images from Bing

-And you can include links, like this [link to fast.ai](https://www.fast.ai).
-Posts will appear after this file.

 The objective of this project was to get as many Docker Campaign Images as possible and to classify them using various labels.
 "Holiday" - for Campaign pictures run during holidays